Villa Tammekann: Current use

 The centre is named after the Finnish geographer Johannes Gabriel Granö, who held professorships at both universities in the early part of the 20th century (including teaching the young August Tammekann).
 His son Olavi Granö, also a geographer, was a driving force between the two universities' collaboration and suggested to Turku University the acquisition of the building.

-The Centre was officially opened in 2000 by President Lennart Meri of Estonia.
+The Centre was officially opened in 2000 by the President of Estonia, Lennart Meri.

 Design

 The minimalist, strict, cubic design of the house reflects the ascetic functionalism of the early 20th-century modernism, and gives foretaste of what eventually developed into Aalto's signature style of clean, white surfaces accentuated by light wood.
 The flat roof, which caused the constructors so much trouble, was an integral part of this.

 A central space within the building is the large and spacious living room, with full-length windows overlooking the garden, and the dining room and study/library which interconnect with it.

 A notable feature of the house is the living room's open-fire fireplace, which is unusually placed not in the core of the building (as a hearth typically would be), but instead integrated into the external wall below the large windows.
 This allows the occupants of the room to enjoy both the fireplace and the view at the same time.
 Although the fireplace was included in the original design, it was only completed as part of the late 1990s renovation.